EuroProofNet/europroofnet.github.io/_pages/grants.md

-In case you need to change the dates of an accepted STSM, you have to inform the STSM coordinators as soon as possible and provide new dates so that the STSM ends before October 15.
+In case you need to change the dates of an accepted STSM, you have to inform the STSM coordinators as soon as possible and provide new dates so that the STSM ends by the end of September.

 In case you need to cancel an accepted STSM or ITCG, you need to inform the STSM coordinators as soon as possible.